lbeder/slowkey/README.md

 Commands:
-  derive           Derive a key using using Scrypt, Argon2, SHA2, and SHA3 show-checkpoint  Decrypt a checkpoint show-output      Decrypt an output file test             Print test vectors
+  derive           Derive a key using using Scrypt, Argon2, SHA2, and SHA3 show-checkpoint  Decrypt and print a checkpoint show-output      Decrypt and print an output file test             Print test vectors

 Options: